DS202-at-ISU/DS_202_Final_Project/README.md

 - Does ‘Social support’ correlate strongly with the ‘Ladder score’?

+- What variable(s) have the largest impact on ladder score that are also statistically significant?

 **Comparative Analysis**:

 - Which countries have the highest ‘Ladder score’?

-- How do factors like ‘Generosity’ and ‘Perceptions of corruption’ vary among the top 5 happiest countries compared to the bottom 5?
+- How do factors like ‘Generosity’ and ‘Perceptions of corruption’ vary among the top 10 happiest countries compared to the bottom 10?

 **Distribution Analysis**: